 5. I assume that the steady state flamelet calculations shown in 3 were done with removal of PAH from the gas phase.
 Please confirm.
 Also, what are the species contained in "PAH" on that plot?

-Yes, the steady state flamelet calculation removes PAH from the gas phase.
+The reviewer is correct in his assumption, in the steady state flamelet calculation the PAH was removed from the gas phase.
 Eight aromatic A2 to A4 stable aromatics are considered as PAH.
 The lumped PAH approach has been reported in the previous study, which can be found in the Introduction.

 Reviewer #3: (all replies in bold)